buu342/N64-UNFLoader/README.md

 * Place `lodepng.cpp` and `lodepng.h` in `UNFLoader/Include`.

 Once you have all of these files built and put in the `Include` folder, you're set to compile!

+### Building the UNFLoader program for Linux
+I have yet to attempt this so I cannot help much, however I have avoided using Windows libraries in order to make the conversion easier.
+You will need to swap out the PDCurses library with NCurses and find an alternative to FTD2xx.lib.
+Proper linux conversion will be something that I will focus on once the tool is finished....

 ### Extending the debug library/loader program